-- >0% of their turnover from controversial weapons, - >10% of their turnover from producing and/or selling armaments, - >5% of their turnover from producing tobacco products, - >30% of their turnover from mining and/or selling coal. - >5% of their turnover from offering gambling services, - >5% of their turnover from producing alcoholic beverages.
+- >0% of their turnover from controversial weapons, - >10% of their turnover from producing and/or selling armaments, - >5% of their turnover from producing tobacco products, - >30% of their turnover from mining and/or selling coal.

-Companies that commit serious violations of the principles of the UN Global Compact with no positive aspect are also excluded.
-A favourable view is assumed if action is taken to address the circumstances that led to the violation.
-Furthermore, state issuers that are considered "not free" according to the Freedom House Index are excluded.
+Companies that commit serious violations of the principles of the UN Global Compact with no positive outlook are also excluded.
+A positive outlook is assumed if the company seeks clarification and has announced or already taken (initial) action to address the circumstances that led to the violation.
+Furthermore, sovereign issuers that are considered "not free" according to the Freedom House Index are excluded.

-The exclusion list is continuously assessed and updated monthly based on internal and external ESG research data.
 Compliance with the exclusion criteria is monitored both before an investment is made and on an ongoing basis while the investment is held.
+Compliance with turnover thresholds and defined criteria is monitored based on external and internal data.